 The proper insulation and glazing and adding ways to capture and hold onto solar energy will yield a passive solar greenhouse that doesn’t cost too much more to build compared to a traditional greenhouse.

-I’ve included 7 features in my lean-to greenhouse that helps do this.
+I’ve included 7 features in my passive solar greenhouse attached to my house that helps do this.
 Some features had to be built into the greenhouse when I designed it but others can be retrofitted in an existing greenhouse with a bit of work.

 And there was even one “problem” that turned into a benefit that I hadn’t thought about.

 Use Knee Walls